geniusyield/market-maker/README.md

   * Taptools:
     * `ttc_api_key` is the Taptools API key.
-    * `ttc_resolution` is the resolution for the mentioned Taptools endpoint.
-Possible values of resolution can be seen [here](https://openapi.taptools.io/#tag/Market-Tokens/paths/~1token~1ohlcv/get).
     * `ttc_pair_override` plays the same role as `mc_pair_override` described above, but for Taptools.
 Note that asset class is set with `ttpo_asset` and its precison (number of decimals) with `ttpo_precision`.

 * `mbc_strategy_config` determines parameters for strategy: